underscoreio/essential-scala/src/pages/getting-started/index.md

 res6: Int = 3
 ```

 If we have Scala code in a file, we can use `:paste` to paste the contents of the file into the console.
 This is much more convenient than re-entering expressions in the console.
-For example, with a file named `example.txt` containing `1 + 2 + 3` we can use `:paste` like so:
+For example, with a file named `example.scala` containing `1 + 2 + 3` we can use `:paste` like so:

 ```scala
 scala> :paste example.scala